 Important: The Corps, not applicants or their consultants, determines whether or not a wetland is a "water of the United States," which are regulated under the federal Clean Water Act.
 If the Corps determines a wetland is not subject to the Clean Water Act, the wetland may still be a "water of the state" and subject to regulation by Ecology and local jurisdictions.
-We do regulate wetlands determined by the Corps to be non-jurisdictional due to their isolation from navigable waters.
-(More on isolated wetlands)
+(More on wetland regulations)

 Use only approved methods and guidance to delineate wetlands on your property.